 Interest on the Notes shall be paid to the person shown on the register of holders of the Notes maintained by the Registrar at the close of business on the fifteenth calendar day before the relevant due date for payment thereof or in the case of Notes to be cleared through DTC, on the first DTC business day before due date for payment thereof (the "Record Date").
 For the purposes of this Condition 4.1, "DTC business day" means any day on which DTC is open for business.
-Payments of interest shall be made in U.S. dollars by check drawn on a bank in New York City and mailed on the business day in the city where the specified office of the Fiscal and Paying Agent is located immediately preceding the relevant due date to the holder, or the first named of joint holders, of the Note appearing in the Register at the close of business on the Record Date at his address shown in the Register on the Record Date and at his risk, or through DTC in accordance with its standard procedures.
-Upon application of the holder to the specified office of the Fiscal and Paying Agent not less than three business days, in the city where the specified office of such Agent is located, before the due date for any payment of interest in respect of a Note, the payment may be made by transfer to an account in U.S. dollars maintained by the payee with a bank in New York City.
+Payments of interest shall be made in U.S. dollars (i) in the case of individual Notes in definitive form, by check drawn on a bank in New York City and mailed on the business day in the city where the specified office of the Fiscal and Paying Agent is located immediately preceding the relevant due date to the holder, or the first named of joint holders, of the Note appearing in the Register at the close of business on the Record Date at his address shown in the Register on the Record Date and at his risk, or (ii) in the case of Global Notes registered in the name of DTC or its nominee, through DTC in accordance with its standard procedures.
+In the case of individual Notes in definitive form, upon application of the holder to the specified office of the Fiscal and Paying Agent not less than three business days, in the city where the specified office of such Agent is located, before the due date for any payment of interest in respect of a Note, the payment may be made by transfer to an account in U.S. dollars maintained by the payee with a bank in New York City.
 Any such application for transfer shall be deemed to relate to all future payments of interest, other than interest due on redemption, in respect of the Notes that become payable to the holder who has made the initial application until such time as the Fiscal and Paying Agent is notified in writing to the contrary by such holder.
 Payment of the interest due in respect of each Note on redemption will be made in the same manner as payment of the principal amount of such Note.